lsnidero/keycloak-spid-provider/README.md

 Select the *Realm Settings* item from the left menu, click on *Themes* tab and set `keycloak-spid-only` theme as *Login Theme*.

-The following instructions can be reused to define all of the Identity Providers supported by SPID.
+The following instructions can be reused to define all the Identity Providers supported by SPID.

-**TODO**
-Use the script [configure-sh](spid-providers/configure.sh) to create the providers with the mapping information.

-### Setup a custom "First Broker Login" Authentication Flow
+### Set up a custom "First Broker Login" Authentication Flow

 This step is required because we want that if a user logs in with different identity providers (even different SPID authorized IDPs), they are all linked to the same Keycloak user account (if already existent, otherwise it gets created).